varolbora5/deepdreamvideo/README.md

 TURN YOUR VIDEO INTO A DREAM

-This program takes your video, splits it into its frames, sends it to a AI to have special effects applied, and puts the video back together.
+This program takes your video, splits it into its frames, sends it to an AI to have special effects applied, and puts the video back together.

-DON'T FORGET TO INSTALL REQUIREMENTS
+Install required libraries with:

-pip3 install -r requirements.txt
+> pip3 install -r requirements.txt

 Usage: